kinoubenkyou/karizer/README.md

 Usage
 --------

-1. Run `main.py` in the root directory of the project
+1. Run `main.py` in the root directory of the project.
+For example:

   ```shell
   python3 main.py path/to/original/image.png
   ```

-2. Get result file at the same directory, as `karized-image.png`
+2. Get result file at the same directory with `karized-` prepended.
+For example, `karized-image.png`

 Features
 ------------